pkulchenko/ZeroBraneStudio/doc-faq.md

 ## How to accept keyboard input for applications started from the IDE?

-Simply make sure that you "print" something using `print` or `io.write` before reading the input.
+"print" something using `print` or `io.write` before reading input.
 You will see a prompt in the Output window where you can enter your input.

 ## Where is the configuration file stored?